lit/lit/packages/labs/virtualizer/README.md

 The `gap` property determines spacing between items and can be either a single pixel value such as `8px` (the default), or by applying both a vertical and horizontal pair such as `8px 0`.

-Additionally `auto` can be used to split available space evenly between items, however this may only make sense for inline axis.

 ```js
   render() {
     return html`